 Give your child a chance to learn, let him practice making plans via text message on a family or shared device, and let him know which skills are most important to demonstrate… before you buy him that phone.

 Would it be helpful if someone could help you figure out the most crucial considerations for parenting a new phone communicator?
-Keep reading…I am teaching an Online Phonewise Boot Camp for parents (currently on sale til July 10 for July 4th week!)
+You can join my self-paced Online Phonewise Boot Camp for parents (currently on sale til July 10 for July 4th week!)

 Start with Your Own Fears